Best AI Robo-Advisor Alternatives for Young Investors in 2026

 • The catch: It skews toward fund discovery rather than deep single-company research or grounding a conversation in the full detail of your real positions.

-The distinctive part of Walnut is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
-It connects through SnapTrade and is read-only by default, it is not hands-off (you approve every trade), and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
-It needs a brokerage account because it sits on top of your broker rather than replacing it.
+The line between the two is where the conversation is grounded.
+Magnifi is strongest before you buy, helping you screen and discover funds and ETFs in plain English.
+Walnut is strongest after, because the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
+Walnut connects and is read-only by default, it is not hands-off (you approve every trade), and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+It needs a brokerage account because it sits on top of your broker rather than replacing it, where Magnifi leans more toward discovery than grounding the chat in your full positions.
 Walnut is not an investment adviser.

 Which to use for what